spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 # Reserved Annotations

-Serveral annotations are built into each manfest and cannot be used otherwise.
+Serveral annotations are built into each manifest and cannot be used otherwise.

 * `moniker.spinnaker.io/application`